 When the government gets into the business of privileging foods, it can become overly optimistic about the benefits of those foods it favors, while blinding itself to the burdens that the food's production and distribution may place on society.
-Regulators continue to zealously market milk, but this zealotry obscures the threats milk poses to public health, the environment, minority groups, and animal welfare, among other issues.
+Regulators continue to zealously market milk, 169 but this zealotry obscures the threats milk poses to public health, the environment, minority groups, and animal welfare, among other issues.

 This regulatory blindness belies the fact that milk was never the perfect food.
-At the dawn of its popularity it killed tens of thousands, and throughout its history it has required massive governmental intervention to succeed as a daily staple.
-It certainly is nutritious in the technical sense, but it does not "contain[] all the elements necessary for life," and some scientists have questioned if milk "[accomplishes] any public health goals."
-As the USDA continues to drive towards a cheap and plentiful supply, it ignores a wealth of problems associated with copious milk production.
+At the dawn of its popularity it killed tens of thousands, and throughout its history it has required massive governmental intervention to succeed as a daily staple.170 It certainly is nutritious in the technical sense, but it does not "contain[] all the elements necessary for life,"171 and some scientists have questioned if milk "[accomplishes] any public health goals."172 As the USDA continues to drive towards a cheap and plentiful supply,173 it ignores a wealth of problems associated with copious milk production.

 First, milk's contributions to public health are not always positive, especially now that the United States' food concerns have shifted from malnutrition to diet-related health issues.
 The current science is conflicted as to milk's health benefits, if any.
-At best, milk made an "unmistakable" contribution to human health during the twentieth century, but its unique contribution to public health has been described as marginal at best because the American diet has rarely lacked the nutrients that milk provides.
+The twentieth century, but its unique contribution to human health during the twentieth century, but its unique contribution to public health has been described as marginal at best because the American diet has rarely lacked the nutrients that milk provides.
+The same statement of the same

 At worst, milk is contributing to health decline among adults and children.
-A recent study attacks one of the pillars of milk consumption-that milk's calcium builds strong bones-linking fluid milk consumption with higher rates of
+A recent study attacks one of the pillars of milk consumption-that milk's calcium builds strong bones177-linking fluid milk consumption with higher rates of

-171. DuPuls, supra note 4, at 34.
+^{171.} DuPuis, supra note 4, at 34.
 For the lactose intolerant, milk has more than what is essential and is in fact detrimental.

-173. The Secretary of Agriculture's responsibilities include "reducing the price spread between the producer and the consumer," 7 U.S.C. § 1622(b) (2012), and "foster[ing] and assist[ing] in the development of new or expanded markets... and in the moving of larger quantities of agricultural products through the private marketing system to consumers in the United States and abroad."
+^{173.} The Secretary of Agriculture's responsibilities include "reducing the price spread between the producer and the consumer," 7 U.S.C. § 1622(b) (2012), and "foster[ing] and assist[ing] in the development of new or expanded markets... and in the moving of larger quantities of agricultural products through the private marketing system to consumers in the United States and abroad."
 Id. § 1622(e).

-174. See, e.g., D.J.
-Wagstaff, Public Health and Food Safety: A Historical Association, 101 PUB.
-HEALTH REP. 624, 624 (1986) (summarizing that food safety regulation in the early twentieth century saved up to 1.8 million lives from nutritional deficiencies, infectious diseases, and food poisoning, but has largely plateaued when it comes to diet-based diseases); see also Marion Nestle & Michael F. Jacobson, Halting the Obesity Epidemic: A Public Health Policy Approach, 115 PUB.
-HEALTH REP. 12, 12 (2000) (summarizing that diet-related diseases are a major public health concern into the twenty-first century).
+^{174.} See, e.g., D.J.
+Wagstaff, Public Health and Food Safety: A Historical Association, 101 Pub.
+Health Rep. 624, 624 (1986) (summarizing that food safety regulation in the early twentieth century saved up to 1.8 million lives from nutritional deficiencies, infectious diseases, and food poisoning, but has largely plateaued when it comes to diet-based diseases); see also Marion Nestle & Michael F. Jacobson, Halting the Obesity Epidemic: A Public Health Policy Approach, 115 Pub.
+Health Rep. 12, 12 (2000) (summarizing that diet-related diseases are a major public health concern into the twenty-first century).

-176. DuPuis, supra note 4, at 115-17; see also Nestle, supra note 13, at 79.
+^{176.} DuPuis, supra note 4, at 115-17; see also Nestle, supra note 13, at 79.

-177. See Choose My Plate, supra note 77.
+^{177.} See Choose My Plate, supra note 77.